 And just throwing this out there: Mads Mikkelsen somehow manages to outdo Anthony Hopkins’ Oscar-winning performance in the Hannibal TV series, my favorite show ever.

-Jigsaw (Saw series)
+The Jigsaw Killer (Saw series)

 Even though I gave up on the Saw franchise about halfway through the third movie – which was pure torture porn and featured absolutely zero substance or scares – I won’t deny that the series’ antagonist, the Jigsaw killer had a overwhelmingly terrifying first outing.
 The traps Jigsaw (who isn’t actually pictured above) sets for his enemies and the “games” he creates for his victims in Saw are elaborate, diabolical, and build palpable tension in those watching.
 He also has a knack for finding ways to force others to do awful things to themselves or others, therefore creating multiple accomplices.
 Plus, his big reveal in the first film, while admittedly kind of silly in retrospect, is still a jawdropper of the highest order.